 - It’s an easy two-hour drive from Muscat to Nizwa.
 If we went today, I am sure we would rent a car without any hesitation.
 However, when we visited Oman, we were new to long-term travel, and this was our first time in the Middle East.
 We opted to hire a guide.

-- Nizwa is a conservative town, and our guide recommended we adhere to the general guidelines for respectful clothing in Oman, which for women involves a minimum covering of shoulders and knees.
+- Nizwa is a conservative town, and our guide recommended we adhere to the general guidelines for respectful clothing in Oman, which for women involves a minimum coverage of shoulders and knees.

 - Referred to as the ‘Pearl of Islam’, Nizwa is currently the country’s second-biggest tourist destination.